Developer-Led vs. Developer-Championed: Why Security Needs More Than Just Dev Buy-In

 • Security becoming reactive instead of proactive.

 But security shouldn’t be just a developer’s burden.
 The solution?
-Developer-engaged, security-backed security.
+Developer-championed, security-backed security.

 The Problem with Developer-Led Security